 |Redeemed loyalty points||Make sure your club members redeem their loyalty points!
 It’s what binds them to you||Train all your team to ask of every customer if they want to redeem their loyalty points at checkout|

-These are what the customer sees.
-They are common and will motivate customers but let us look behind the curtain and ask what the shop gets out of it.
-When you structure your promotions (in your campaigns), knowing what your goal is, is key to good business.
+Promotions are what the customer sees.
+They are common and will motivate customers, but let us look behind the curtain and ask what the shop gets out of it.
+When you structure your promotions (in your campaigns), knowing what your goal is is the key to good business.

 - Increase sales (well of course…)

 - Increase sales at slow periods – in January, between 10 and 12 in the morning (think happy hour)

 - Get customer names, addresses and email addresses